Elmo Tanner: The delayed success of "Heartaches"

 Unusually, two separate recordings were given equal credit in the charts.
-Victor's version was recorded on August 4, 1933 and issued on Bluebird B5131.
-Decca's recording was made on August 23, 1938 and originally appeared on catalog number 2020B.
-The hit records were credited to RCA Victor 20-2175 and Decca 25017, respectively.
-Altogether the recordings were credited with selling 8.5 million copies.
-Tanner said in a 1960 interview that neither he nor Ted Weems received any compensation for the "Heartaches" re-issue as they both had let the contracts on the song expire while they were in the Merchant Marine.
+Victor's version was recorded on August 4, 1933, and originally issued as Bluebird B5131.
+Decca's recording was made on August 23, 1938, and originally appeared with catalog number 2020B.
+The 1947 hit records were reissued as RCA Victor 20-2175 and Decca 25017, respectively.
+The two recordings sold a combined total of 8.5 million copies.
+Tanner said in a 1960 interview that neither he nor Ted Weems received any compensation for either of the "Heartaches" reissues as they both had let the contracts on the song expire while they were in the Merchant Marine.
 Tanner and Weems missed collecting an estimated $250,000 in royalties because of the expired contracts.

 Because of the renewed success of “Heartaches”, Tanner joined the re-formed Weems outfit in March 1947, and both were signed to Mercury Records.
 This later outfit often received poor reviews, with the exception of Elmo's “outstanding” whistling; it was Tanner's whistling that audiences most responded to.
 Tanner made one more recording of "Heartaches" in 1953 with Billy Vaughn for Dot Records.

 Later life

 Tanner left Weems in 1950; in 1953, he opened a restaurant in Nashville.
 This occupied him for a year and a half, but it proved to be a failure and Tanner suffered financially.
 He formed the Elmo Tanner Quartet and resumed touring for the next few years, until, tired of travel, he broke up his group in Seattle in 1958.
-He spent the next fourteen months in Birmingham as a disk jockey and leading a musical combo.
-He reunited briefly with Weems, then settled in the St. Petersburg, Florida area in Treasure Island.
+He spent the next fourteen months in Birmingham as a disc jockey and leading a musical combo.
+He reunited briefly with Weems, then settled in the St. Petersburg, Florida, area in Treasure Island.
 Tanner's radio career began at WSGN in Birmingham with an overnight radio show called "Night Owl"; he was also on the air at WCOA (AM) in Pensacola, Florida.
 In 1959, Tanner began working as a disk jockey on radio station WILZ in St. Pete Beach, Florida, a position which lasted several years.
 During this time he continued to make recordings with orchestras such as David Carroll and Billy Vaughn to continued positive reviews.
 His association continued with Weems, making the occasional guest appearance with the band he was closely connected to.
 In the early 1960s, Tanner was also selling Datsuns at a local St. Petersburg auto dealership.
-In the early 1970s he resumed musical activity, singing with a St. Petersburg-based quartet.
+In the early 1970s, Tanner resumed musical activity, singing with a St. Petersburg-based quartet.